Skip to main content

 What is a booking points market?

 A UK card total scored by points instead of count.
 Yellow is 10 points, red is 25.
-Books offer over and under lines at 25, 35, 45 and 55.
-Use Cards/M plus R/M to estimate which line a referee priors towards.
+Books offer over and under lines at 25, 35, 45 and 55, so a referee's booking points average is the number those lines are built on.

-These are career numbers across every tracked match in our database.
-The single referee page breaks each official down season by season and by league for narrower lookups.
+Career, across every tracked match in our database.
+The single referee page breaks each official down season by season and by competition.

 How often are the referee stats updated?

-The public page refreshes hourly.
-Stats are fully recalculated after every match so the averages, hit rates and last 10 figures reflect the most recent fixtures.
+The page refreshes hourly and prices refresh more often than that.
+Stats are recalculated after every match, so the averages, hit rates and appointments reflect the most recent fixtures.

 How should I actually use referee stats for betting?